broadinstitute/cromwell/README.md

 ```
 # Sub Workflows

-WDL allows the execution of an entire workflow as a step in a larger workflow (see WDL SPEC for more details), which is what will be referred as a sub workflow going forward.
+WDL allows the execution of an entire workflow as a step in a larger workflow (see WDL SPEC for more details), which is what will be referred to as a sub workflow going forward.
 Cromwell supports execution of such workflows.
 Note that sub workflows can themselves contain sub workflows, etc...
-There is no limitation as to how deep workflows can be nested.
+There is no limitation as to how deeply workflows can be nested.

 ## Execution

 Sub workflows are executed exactly as a task would be.
-*This means that if a another call depends on an output of a sub workflow, this call will run when the whole sub workflow completes (successfully).*
+*This means that if another call depends on an output of a sub workflow, this call will run when the whole sub workflow completes (successfully).*
 For example, in the following case :

 `main.wdl`